manas0615/RecoverAI/README.md

 ### n8n as orchestration, not financial authority

-n8n can orchestrate human approval and asynchronous workflow concerns, but the core financial authorization and Razorpay mutation remain inside the backend execution path.
+n8n can orchestrate human approval and asynchronous workflow concerns, but core financial authorization and Razorpay mutation remain inside the backend execution path.

 ### Verification is independent from execution

 A successful API request is an execution event, not a recovery claim.

-The recovery outcome is only recorded after provider evidence is validated by the independent verification layer.
+Recovery is recorded only after provider evidence is validated by the independent verification layer.

 ### Atomic execution claim